Understanding and Addressing Cyberbullying in Children: A Guide for Parents and Educators

 For Educators

-- Host Workshops: Teach students about digital footprints.
+Organize workshops that teach students about digital footprints.

-- Create Reporting Systems: Anonymous tip lines or trusted staff liaisons.
+Develop reporting systems such as anonymous tip lines or trusted staff liaisons.

-- Promote Inclusivity: Celebrate differences through class projects.
+Foster inclusivity Celebrate differences through class projects.

 For Kids